Walk-In Closet Dubai

 Made-to-measure bedroom wardrobes versus standard sizing.
 Made-to-measure and fitted wardrobe are interchangeable terms in Dubai.
 Both mean the wardrobe is manufactured to your exact wall dimensions after an on-site survey.
 Standard wardrobe sizes (IKEA PAX is typically 50cm, 75cm, or 100cm wide) leave gaps at the ceiling, sides, and top that collect dust and look unfinished in a properly appointed bedroom.
 Made-to-measure wardrobes fill the wall flush from floor to ceiling, corner to corner.
 The result looks built-in rather than installed.
 This distinction matters most in Dubai apartments where developer-specified wall lengths are rarely standard dimensions: 2,870mm, 3,140mm, or 3,650mm widths are common, and only a made-to-measure wardrobe fits them cleanly.
 The cost premium over standard-size systems is modest: typically 20-30% above an equivalent PAX installation, delivering a result that looks and performs fundamentally better.

 Fitted wardrobe market update for Dubai in 2026: supply chain pressures from post-pandemic material shortages have largely normalized.
 Melamine MDF pricing is stable at AED 800-1,200/lm.
 European lacquer pricing has increased approximately 8-12% year-on-year due to energy costs, pushing lacquer wardrobe projects to AED 1,600-2,600/lm on current quotes.
+Custom MDF and lacquer continue to be the most requested combination in Dubai's apartment and villa market: MDF for the structural carcass for its moisture-resistance and machining precision, lacquer for the door fronts and visible panels for the seamless, wipe-clean finish.
+This pairing — custom-sized to your exact wall with lacquer fronts in any RAL colour — is what separates a made-to-measure Dubai fitted wardrobe from flat-pack alternatives at a similar entry price.
 Veneer, particularly American walnut, has seen the sharpest increase — expect AED 2,200-3,800/lm for veneer-front fitted wardrobes in 2026.
 Lead times have improved significantly: most Dubai fitted wardrobe companies are now quoting 10-18 working days for manufacturing, down from 25-35 days during the 2022-2023 shortage period.
 Blum and Hettich hardware remains reliably available through UAE distributors.
 If you received a quote more than six months ago, request a revised quote — pricing in both directions may have shifted since then.

 Frequently asked questions about fitted wardrobes in Dubai.